logWin322/SJTU-CS420-Course-Project/README.md

 * python adv_train.py

 ### To directly test a trained model
-* Download our trained models from https://drive.google.com/open?id=11vqBwhcnyz1ZviLLiQrAS9YNibZ-RdJi and put in the saved_model folder.
+* Download our trained models from https://drive.google.com/open?id=11vqBwhcnyz1ZviLLiQrAS9YNibZ-RdJi.
+Enter the saved_model folder and put the downloaded model files in the corresponding FER2013_MODEL folder.
 * Write a simple python code to load the model (or slightly modify train.py) and run the PublicTest or PrivateTest function.

 ## Acknowledgement